Della Au Belatti

-Della Au Belatti (born March 14, 1974, in Manoa, Hawaii) is an American politician and a Democratic member of the Hawaii House of Representatives since January 2007 representing District 24.
-Belatti served consecutively from January 2007 until 2013 in the District 25 seat.
+Della Au Belatti (born March 14, 1974) is an American politician and a Democratic member of the Hawaii House of Representatives since November 2012 representing District 24.
+Belatti served consecutively from November 2006 until 2012 in the District 25 seat.
 The district includes Makiki and Tantalus, along with portions of McCully and Papakolea on the island of Oahu.

 Education

 Belatti graduated with an A.B. in history from Princeton University in 1996 after completing an 82-page long senior thesis, titled "A Study of Education in Hawaii, 1945-1959: Change and Continuity in Three Schools", under the supervision of Stephen Aron.
 She then received her Juris Doctor from the William S. Richardson School of Law at the University of Hawaiʻi at Mānoa.